 This one mostly applies to homeowners.
 If you live in a condo or apartment building, you can make requests, but you ultimately may not have much say over what products they use.
 That said, pick pet-safe melting products when you can.
 Otherwise, wipe Fido’s feet down with a damp washcloth before bringing him in.

-Does your pooch need a jacket?
+When walking your dog in winter, does your pooch need a jacket?
 If so, we advise getting him a few different ones, so he’ll always have something to wear if one is wet or dirty.
-Don’t get Fido anything that impairs his vision or movement.
-Items with zippers and/or small parts should also be avoided.
+Ensure Fido’s winter gear doesn’t impair his vision or movement.
+Avoid items with zippers and/or small parts that could pose a hazard in chilly conditions.

 Sooner or letter, the cold will let up.
 Take advantage of these little breaks, and go for longer walks on those days.